domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 `$ sudo kubeadm init --token-ttl=0`

+If you want to run a specific version of Kubernetes

+`$ sudo kubeadm init --token-ttl=0 --kubernetes-version 1.15.6`

 ### Configure path to configuration file

 After running init command.
 Run the following commands in order to setup configuration file and put it in a folder in the user home folder.
 Set the correct permissions for the file.